Jukeysz/html-css-first-step/README.md

 # html-css-first-step
-Basic html and css concepts being applied in what was meant to be a game digital store
+Basic html and css concepts being applied by a beginner in what was meant to be a game digital store